-In a joyful development of this beloved program, the Lay Academy is finding a new home and name under the umbrella of The Damascus Project, a joint initiative of the Wisconsin and Minnesota Conferences of the UCC.
-We are excited to expand the Lay Academy beyond the boundaries of our conference as we reach out to the people of the Minnesota Conference.
+In 2020 when the Covid-19 Pandemic restricted in person gatherings the Lay Academy began its transition to its new home within the Damascus Project.
+The Damascus Project, is a joint initiative of the Wisconsin and Minnesota Conferences of the UCC.
+This development enabled the richness of the Lay Academy program to expand beyond the boundaries of the Wisconsin Conference into the Minnesota Conference and beyond.

-Click here to learn more about what to expect in Faith Foundations and Leadership Skills and to explore all of the Damascus Project’s course offerings.
+Starting in January 2022, what has been known as the Lay Academy will be available for lay people, seekers and Members in Discernment within three Damascus Project learning pathways: Faith Foundations, Leadership Skills and Ministry Skills.
+Click here to learn more about what Faith Foundations, Leadership Skills and Ministry Skills are and to explore all of the Damascus Project’s course offerings.
 Questions?
-Please contact Tisha Brown or Abigail Henderson at email@example.com.
+Please contact Damascus Project Co-Directors, Tisha Brown or Abigail Henderson at the Damascus Project email address.

 Rev. Tisha Brown

 Associate Conference Minister for Leadership Development